rbisdorff/Digraph3/docSphinx/tutorial.rst

    Perfect maximum matching in the 8-cycle graph

-In the context of digraphs, ie *oriented* graphs, the kernel concept gets much richer and separates from the symmetric MIS concept.
+In the context of digraphs, i.e. *oriented* graphs, the kernel concept gets much richer and separates from the symmetric MIS concept.

 Initial and terminal kernels
 ----------------------------